-- You can use any kind of seafood, fish, scallop, shrimp, tofu, or tempeh, or make it completely meatless by adding extra vegetables!
+- You can use any seafood, fish, scallop, shrimp, tofu, or tempeh, or make it meatless by adding extra vegetables!

 - It’s a milder curry because of the creaminess of the coconut milk, and the cream helps buffer the spiciness.
 But adjust with more curry paste to your heat level preference!

 - It’s adaptable!
-You can add a variety of vegetables and light protein or keep it as light as you’d like.
+You can add vegetables and light protein or keep it as light as you’d like.
 Such a versatile dish!

-- The sauce can be made ahead of time and used as a creamy dressing to drizzle over other cooked fish or seafood.
+- The sauce can be made beforehand and used as a creamy dressing to drizzle over other cooked fish or seafood.

 - Salmon.
-Any kind of fish that is thick and meaty works great for this recipe.
-Choose any seafood of your choice, like shrimp, scallops,s or lobster.
-These protein options don't take long to cook and are fantastic for choo chee curry.
+Any fish that is thick and meaty works great for this recipe.
+Choose any seafood you choose, like shrimp, scallops, or lobster.
+These protein options don't take long to cook and are fantastic for Choo Chee curry.

 - Curry paste.
 Make your own or use store-bought Choo Chee paste.
 If choo chee paste is not available, use ½ the amount of your choice of Thai red curry paste.